-If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking:
+If the concern is raised via a third party, the Head of School or Executive Headteacher will collect evidence where necessary by speaking:

-- > Directly to the person who raised the concern, unless it has been raised anonymously - > To the individual involved and any witnesses
+- > Directly to the person who raised the concern, unless it has been raised anonymously - , To the individual involved and any witnesses

-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's staff code of conduct.
-The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL and/or the LADO.
+The Head of School or Executive Headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's staff code of conduct.
+The Head of School or Executive Headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL and/ or the LADO.